 Bachelor’s Degree in Elementary Education Program Features

-Drexel’s BS in Elementary Education is a 10-term, 180 quarter credit, part-time degree program.
+Drexel’s BS in Elementary Education is a 180 quarter credit, part-time degree program.
 It can take approximately 2.5-5 years to complete the program, depending on the number of credits transferred in.
-You can transfer up to 90 quarter credits (60 semester credits) from any accredited institution of higher learning as long as the grade is a C or better.
+You can transfer up to 90 quarter credits (60 semester credits) from any regionally accredited institution of higher learning with a minimum grade of B in core coursework or a C or better in general education or electives.
 Core courses include 81 quarter credits in pedagogy requirements and 18 quarter credits in student teaching, in addition to general education classes and electives.

 Additional features include: